Rigidity of Frameworks Supported on Surfaces: Frameworks on Surfaces

 These facts extend naturally to frameworks on surfaces.

-\begin{definition} Let $(G,p)$ be a framework on a smooth surface $\M$ with local coordinate functions $h_1, \dots , h_n$.
+\begin{defn} Let $(G,p)$ be a framework on a smooth surface $\M$ with local coordinate functions $h_1, \dots , h_n$.

-(i) Then $(G,p)$ is regular if $p$ is a regular point for the augmented edge function $\tilde{f}_G$ in the sense that the rank of the derivative matrix is constant in a neighbourhood of $p$ in $\bR^{3|V|}$.
+(i) Then $(G,p)$ is \emph{regular} if $p$ is a regular point for the augmented edge function $\tilde{f}_G$ in the sense that the rank of the derivative matrix is {maximal} in a neighbourhood of $p$ in $\bR^{3n}$.

-(ii) If $(G,p)$ on $\M$ is regular then its dimension is the dimension of the kernel of the derivative of the augmented edge function evaluated at $p$;
+(ii) If $(G,p)$ on $\M$ is regular then its \emph{dimension} is the dimension of the kernel of the derivative of the augmented edge function evaluated at $p$;